Acetylcholinesterase: Enzyme structure and mechanism

+Species

+AChE is found in many biological species, including humans and other mammals, invertebrates, and plants.

+In humans, AChE is a cholinergic enzyme involved in the hydrolysis of the neurotransmitter acetylcholine (ACh) into its constituents, choline, and acetate.

+Overall, in mammals, AChE is primarily involved in the termination of impulse transmission at cholinergic synapses by rapid hydrolysis of the neurotransmitter acetylcholine.
+In invertebrates, AChE plays a similar role in nerve conduction processes at the neuromuscular junction.
+It is usually located in the membranes of these animals and controls ionic currents in excitable membranes.

+In plants, the biological functions of AChE are less clear, and its existence has been recognized by indirect evidence of its activity.
+For instance, a study on Solanum lycopersicum (tomato) identified 87 SlAChE genes containing GDSL lipase/acylhydrolase domain.
+The study also showed up-and down-regulation of SlAChE genes under salinity stress condition.

+Some marine fungi have been found to produce compounds that inhibit AChE.
+However, the specific role and mechanisms of AChE in fungi are not as well-studied as in mammals.
+The presence and role of AChE in bacteria is not well-documented.

 Biological function

 During neurotransmission, ACh is released from the presynaptic neuron into the synaptic cleft and binds to ACh receptors on the post-synaptic membrane, relaying the signal from the nerve.
-AChE, also located on the post-synaptic membrane, terminates the signal transmission by hydrolyzing ACh.
+AChE is concentrated in the synaptic cleft, where it terminates the signal transmission by hydrolyzing ACh.
 The liberated choline is taken up again by the pre-synaptic neuron and ACh is synthesized by combining with acetyl-CoA through the action of choline acetyltransferase.

 A cholinomimetic drug disrupts this process by acting as a cholinergic neurotransmitter that is impervious to acetylcholinesterase's lysing action.

 Disease relevance

 Drugs or toxins that inhibit AChE lead to persistence of high concentrations of ACh within synapses, leading to increased cholinergic signaling within the central nervous system, autonomic ganglia and neuromuscular junctions.